methods/cost

 POSITIVE_CLASS_LABEL

-Canonical positive label used by binary-oriented helpers.
+Canonical positive class label used by binary cross-entropy and binary error classification helpers.

 smoothTarget